Police history: Nuggets of wisdom from one of 'Patton's Golden Nuggets'

-I was looking down a path in life that would have been a very unhealthy one, but Private Lester Olson gently set me on a different course by uttering three simple words: ‘It gets better’
+I was looking down a path in life that would have been a very unhealthy one, but Private Lester Olson set me on a different course with three simple words: ‘It gets better’

 Private Lester A. Olson hit Northern France in 1944.
 His unit, the 94th Infantry Division, was assigned to contain a pocket of Germans protecting the sub-pens at St. Nazaire.
 The containment resulted in some skirmishing, but no major action.